 How do birth control pills work?

-Can birth control pills cause hair loss?
+How do birth control pills cause hair loss?

-Although hair loss isn’t a side effect that is commonly listed on birth control products, it’s possible that the pill could interfere with your hair’s natural growth cycle.
+Although hair loss isn’t a side effect that is commonly listed on birth control products, it’s possible that the pill could interfere with your hair’s natural hair growth cycle.

 Because birth control can have an impact on your hormones, you may experience a temporary form of hair loss known as telogen effluvium.